-World's UNNW individuals are turning to the commercial real estate market for lucrative deals, even competing against institutions and private banks.
+World’s Ultra High Net Worth (‘UNHW’) individuals are turning to the commercial real estate market for lucrative deals, even competing against institutions and private banks.
+Tara Loader Wilkinson explains more.

 Increasingly, the world’s ultra wealthy are looking for lucrative deals in the commercial real estate market.
 Real estate is an old favourite amongst the super rich.
 But these days it’s not all about buying trophy homes.
-In fact, the world’s ultra high net worth (UHNW) individuals (those with assets of US$30 million and above) are turning to the commercial real estate market for lucrative deals, even competing against institutions and the private banks.
+In fact, the world’s UHNW individuals (those with assets of US$30 million and above) are turning to the commercial real estate market for lucrative deals, even competing against institutions and the private banks.

 Particularly in times of crisis, the “safe haven” cities like New York and London receive strong investment.
 But recent property tax changes have driven wealthy families to focus on commercial deals over residential property, contending against private banks and hedge funds, said Nisha Singh, senior associate in the private client team at law firm Berwin Leighton Paisner.